openshift-kni/cluster-group-upgrades-operator/docs/pre-cache/README.md

 - Success (“Completed”)
 - Failure due to timeout (“DeadlineExceeded”)
     - the procedure did not complete due to a timeout and can be continued
-    - Unrecoverable error (“BackoffLimitExceeded”) - user intervention is desired to determine the failure reason
+- Unrecoverable error (“BackoffLimitExceeded”)
+    - user intervention is desired to determine the failure reason
+    - if the node does not have enough space for pre-caching, it will be reflected in the pre-caching pod log.